-Locally, on December 4, 1937 the first organizational meeting in Greenfield for a “One for Five Drive” was held.
-The drive kicked off on May 2, 1938 and was the largest 4 day giving drive since the Liberty bond drive.
+Locally, on December 4, 1937, the first organizational meeting in Greenfield for a “One for Five Drive” was held.
+The drive kicked off on May 2, 1938, and was the largest four-day giving drive since the Liberty bond drive.

 Officially incorporated in 1940 as the Greenfield Community Chest, in 1943 it temporarily became the “Greenfield War Fund and Community Chest” to support the War effort.